Ottrlang/otterlang/docs/LANGUAGE_SPEC.md

 # OtterLang Language Specification

-This document describes the syntax and semantics implemented by the current OtterLang compiler, runtime, LSP server, and standard library.
-Code samples use the fully supported `fn` syntax and reflect the features shipped in this repository.
+This document describes the syntax and semantics implemented by the OtterLang compiler, runtime, LSP server, and standard library that live in this repository.
+All examples and descriptions below have been checked against the parser, type checker, and runtime in `main` so they match the behavior you get when building this tree.

 ## Table of Contents